-Frank Rose is a leading writer and speaker on digital culture.
-His most recent book, The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories, shows how entertainment and advertising are responding to overwhelming technological change.
-Sparked by his coverage of the shifting media world for Wired, it has been called "compelling" by the Guardian, "essential" by the International Journal of Advertising, and “a new media bible” by Rome's La Repubblica.
+Frank Rose is the author most recently of The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories, a landmark book that shows how technology is changing the venerable art of storytelling.
+Sparked by a decade of reporting for Wired, it has been called “a grand trip” by New Scientist and “a new media bible” by the Italian daily la Repubblica.

-In his next book, West of Eden: The End of Innocence at Apple Computer, he chronicled the power struggle between Steve Jobs and John Sculley that ended with Jobs being expelled from the company.
-Now available in an updated edition, it became a national best-seller and was named one of the ten best business books of 1989 by BusinessWeek.
-He then turned his attention to Hollywood, becoming a contributing writer at Premiere and profiling such figures as Jeffrey Katzenberg (then president of Disney) and Tim Burton.
-A story on the sudden defection of the top motion picture agents at William Morris led to The Agency: William Morris and the Hidden History of Show Business, a multi-generational saga of loyalty and betrayal that the Los Angeles Times described as "like sitting in on a long, gossipy afternoon" at Hollywood's top country club.
+In his next book, West of Eden: The End of Innocence at Apple Computer, Frank delved into the cult of Macintosh and the power struggle between Steve Jobs and John Sculley that ended with Jobs being expelled from the company.
+Now available in an updated edition, it too became a national best-seller and was named one of the ten best business books of 1989 by Businessweek.
+He then turned his attention to Hollywood, becoming a contributing writer at Premiere and profiling such figures as Jeffrey Katzenberg and Tim Burton.
+At the urging of legendary “superagent” Sue Mengers, he turned a story on turmoil at William Morris into The Agency: William Morris and the Hidden History of Show Business, a multi-generational saga of loyalty and betrayal at what had once been the leading talent shop in Hollywood.